Farratto/WalkThisWay/README.md

 ### Details

-On turn start, the extension will check the character, whose turn just started, for the prone condition.
-If it finds it, it will check if that same actor has any of the following effects:
+The prone checker will also check for any conditions that dissalow a creature to stand up.
+If it finds one, it will not ask the player if they want to stand up.
+The following conditions are currently supported.

-* Grappled; Paralyzed; Petrified; Restrained; Unconscious; Tasha's Hideous Laughter; Unable to Stand; SPEED: none; NOSTAND
+* Grappled; Paralyzed; Petrified; Restrained; Unconscious; Tasha's Hideous Laughter; Unable to Stand; SPEED: none; NOSTAND; SPEED: max(0)

-If the actor has prone, but not any of the above effects, the extension will provide a small popup window to the screen of the party that controls that character.
 The window asks if the person wants to stand up.
-If they answer yes, the extension will remove the effect that contains prone and add an effect that says "SPEED: 0.5" that lasts until end of turn.
-If they answer no, close the window, or ignore the window, the extension will do nothing. \
+If they answer okay, the extension will remove the effect that contains prone and add an effect that says "SPEED: halved" that lasts until the end of turn.
+If they answer cancel, close the window, or ignore the window, the extension will do nothing. \
-The window can be moved and it remembers where it was.
-It can be ignored and it will go away at the end of turn without consequences. \
+The window  can be ignored and it will go away at the end of turn without consequences. \
+The speed effects that are recognized: \
+* SPEED: none
+* SPEED: -10 or SPEED: 10 dec <decreases all speeds by 10>
+* SPEED: 10 inc <increases all speeds by 10>
+* SPEED: 60 <increases all speeds to 60 (speeds already above 60 will be unchanged>
+* SPEED: type(climb) <adds a new speed 'climb' and sets it to be the same as walking speed>
+* SPEED: 60 type(fly) <adds a new speed 'Fly' and sets only the new speed to 60>
+* SPEED: 5 max or SPEED: max(5) <none of the speeds can exceed 5>
+* SPEED: difficult <difficult terrain handling (halves all speeds (after inc/dec) except fly)>
+* SPEED: halved <halves all speeds (after inc/dec); stackable>
+* SPEED: doubled <doubles all speeds (after inc/dec); stackable>
+* Supports RAW encumbered (both standard and variant) and exhaustion rules
+* Coming soon: reduces speed when wearing armor you are not strong enough to wear

-Current Extension/Module Support: Better Combat Effects, Pets, GrimPress's 5e Automatic Effects, Team Twohy's 5e Effects Coding, Assistant GM
+Current Extension/Module Support: Better Combat Effects, Pets, GrimPress's 5e Automatic Effects, Team Twohy's 5e Effects Coding, Assistant GM, Mad Nomad's Character Sheet Effects Display, 5E Auto Encumbrance

 ### Other Rulesets

 This extension was designed with 5e in mind, but I have ported it to work on most (all?) rulesets.
-If you're running a ruleset other than 5e, it will check for prone and much less specific settings for not being able to stand:

 * Unable to Stand; SPEED: none; NOSTAND; Unconscious